 Mr. Dorris was recognized in The Best Lawyers in America® for Construction Law in 2018 and the 11 years immediately preceding.
-He is listed in the 2017 and the seven years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Construction Law and he is listed in the 2017 and the six years immediately preceding editions as #1 in the area of Construction Law.
+He is listed in the 2018 and the eight years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Construction Law and he is listed in the 2018 and the seven years immediately preceding editions as #1 in the area of Construction Law.
 Mr. Dorris was recognized in the prestigious 2009 Legal 500 US in the area of Construction Law, in The International Who's Who of Business Lawyers for 2009, 2011, 2013 and 2014, and in The International Who's Who of Construction Lawyers for 2010.
 He was also named a Georgia "Super Lawyer" in the area of Construction Litigation in 2009 and most recently in 2018 and the four years immediately preceding and in the area of Construction/Surety in 2013 and the four years immediately preceding by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.